 - Make sure you get the right dose (amount) of radiation.

-- Limit the amount of radiation that gets to your nearby tissues.
+- Limit the amount of radiation that gets to nearby healthy tissues.

 Radiation therapy with hormone therapy